 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-If you look at the image below, you can see Waste Connections has a lower ROE than the average (13%) in the Commercial Services industry classification.
+As is clear from the image below, Waste Connections has a lower ROE than the average (13%) in the Commercial Services industry.

-Waste Connections has a debt to equity ratio of 0.67, which is far from excessive.
-Although the ROE isn't overly impressive, the debt load is modest, suggesting the business has potential.
-Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.
+Waste Connections has a debt to equity ratio of 0.64, which is far from excessive.
+Its ROE isn't particularly impressive, but the debt levels are quite modest, so the business probably has some real potential.
+Judicious use of debt to improve returns can certainly be a good thing, although it does elevate risk slightly and reduce future optionality.